thehaohcm/DevOpsLabs/Kubernetes/readme.md

   - or check the pod static of etcd in /etc/kubernetes/manifests/etcd.yaml

-  List Pod (or K8s object) with custom columes by using jsonpath:
+  - List Pod (or K8s object) with custom columes by using jsonpath:
     + `kubectl get [object] -o jsonpath="[ColumnName1]:.[jsonpath item value],[ColumnName2]:.[jsonpath item value]"`
     ex: List the nginx pod with custom columns POD_NAME and POD_STATUS
     + `kubectl get pods -o jsonpath="POD_COLUMN:.metadata.name,POD_STATUS:.status.containerStatuses[].state"`

 DNS in K8s
-    we can nslookup a pod or service in k8s cluster with their own IP address, or use a DNS name.
+  - We can nslookup a pod or service in k8s cluster with their own IP address, or use a DNS name.
 The DNS names are defined like:
     + with pod: <ip-address-with-hyphen>.<namespace_name>.pod
-        ex: if pods IP address is 10.23.100.2 and the pod is located in default namespace => DNS name is: 10-23-100-2.default.pod
+      - ex: if pods IP address is 10.23.100.2 and the pod is located in default namespace \
+          => DNS name is: 10-23-100-2.default.pod
     + with service: <service_name>.<namespace_name>
-        ex: if a service is named "nginx-service" and it is located in default namespace => DNS name is: nginx-service.default
+      - ex: if a service is named "nginx-service" and it is located in default namespace \
+          => DNS name is: nginx-service.default

 Cordon: mark the node as unavailable to k8s schedule